mattwaite/sportsdatabook/_book/17-ridgecharts.md

 ```

 Now I can use that same `case_when` logic to create some groupings.
 So I want to group teams together by how many wins they had over the season.
 For no good reason, I started with more than 25 wins, then did groups of 5 down to 10 wins.
 If you had fewer than 10 wins, God help your program.

+The way to create a new field based on groupings like that is to use `case_when`, which says, basically, when This Thing Is True, Do This.
+So in our case, we're going to pass a couple of logical statements that when they are both true, our data gets labeled how we want to label it.
+So we `mutate` a field called grouping and then use `case_when`.

 ```r